Partner Parish: Cuba

 St. John’s member Kathie Harrington shares her experience the first time she traveled to Cuba: "As a first-timer on the Cuban mission trip, I was outfitted with work clothes, gloves, and ready to roll up my sleeves and “get to work!”
 Much to my surprise, the “hard work” that I encountered was a lot of mixing and mingling with our brothers and sisters from Itabo and Favorito.
 As I reflect on my experiences with our companion church and its members, I now realize that there really is a lot of “muscle” in fellowship.
 St. John’s has made a huge impact on the community of Favorito with our gifts of money and people.
 This in turn has allowed the Santa Maria Magdalena congregation and community to roll up their sleeves and turn an old house into a Christian community center.
 The benefits of our resources and fellowship came shining through with the pride of their progress and their abundant hospitality of great food and conversation.
 Our “hard work” has clearly paid off in so many ways and I am blessed to have been a part of this incredible mission trip."

-If you are interested in being involved in our Cuba relationship, please contact Catherine Morahan.
+If you are interested in being involved in our Cuba relationship, please call the staff office.